joshuaism/AvailityTests/README.md

 # 2. Tell me about something you have read recently that you would recommend and why.
 (Can be a Github Repo, Article, Blog, Book, etc)

 I recently read https://github.com/Dagnis8/AvailityTests.
 It provided my solutions for questions 4, 5, and 6.
 Coding is labor and if I'm not hired then doing your coding test is free labor.
 A github search reveals a number of people have unnecessarily duplicated effort towards this same goal so I'm glad to free myself from tackling a solved problem and can devote my time to making something new and useful.
 Sure I wish Dagnis8 had written some unit tests, input validation, or included a public license, but I'm not going to fault them for doing the minimum work for minimum pay.
-That's an important skill, just like knowing how to avoid scope-creep.
+That's an important skill, just like giving credit where credit is due and knowing how to avoid scope-creep.

 # 3. How would you explain what Availity does to your grandmother?